GAPP Policies and Procedures for Project (PA) Teaching (TA) and Research (RA) Assistants

 Travel and Lodging

 This is governed by Business Services, Accounting Services.
-Policy will direct Teaching Assistants and Project Assistants to these resources and associated policies.
+Policy will direct Employees to these resources and associated policies.

-Teaching Assistant and Project Assistant wages are jointly determined by the VCFA and Dean of the Graduate School and are not governed by these policies.
+Teaching Assistant and Project Assistant wages are jointly determined by the Vice Chancellor for Finance and Administration (VCFA) and Dean of the Graduate School and are not governed by these policies.

-Minimum Stipend Levels for Teaching and Project Assistants:
+Minimum Stipend Levels for Graduate Assistants: Graduate Assistantships

 Health Insurance Benefits